WiHi1131/Machine-Learning-Project/NB.md

 The multinomial NB algorithm would be ideally suited to discover whether the 'counts' of units in certain traits can be used to predict whether a player finished in the top four players in a game or not.
 To find this, we first need to clean our data so it is suited for the algorithm.

-The below image is a snippet of data we have already prepared, showing trait information, including the number of units (num_units) for each trait fielded by a player in a particular game, along with their placement, which is exactly what we are interested in:
+The below image is a snippet of data we have already prepared, showing trait information, including the number of units (num_units) for each trait fielded by a player in a particular game, along with their placement, which is exactly what we are interested in.

 <div>
   <img src = "images/pre_cleaned_trait_data.PNG" title = "Pre-cleaned Trait Data" alt = "Pre_cleaned Trait Data">